Ranzeplay/PhiJudge/Docs/docs/intro.md

 # Introduction to PhiJudge

-PhiJudge is a continuity of [Semicolon.OnlineJudge](https://github.com/Ranzeplay/Semicolon.OnlineJudge).
-Providing open judge service.
+PhiJudge is a continuation of [Semicolon.OnlineJudge](https://github.com/Ranzeplay/Semicolon.OnlineJudge), providing an open judge service.

-> Under development.
+> Currently under development.

 ## Components